 The only thing worse than back pain is prolonging it with incorrect misdiagnosis.
 Yet this is a common reason why regular back pain progresses to Chronic Back Pain.

 Too many people self-diagnose their pain or, even worse, make an Internet diagnosis.
-They then become attached to the diagnosis.
-They often fail to get a second opinion when treatment isn’t helping, and become resigned to their fate.
+It is paramount to get a second qualified opinion and correct treatment!

 But it all starts with misdiagnosis

 The medical definition explains that Piriformis syndrome is a condition in which the piriformis muscle located in the glutes becomes inflamed.
 As this muscle is located near the sciatic nerve, this can cause pain, numbness and tingling along the back of the leg all the way down to the foot.

 For anyone, when you have piriformis pain, frustration becomes an understatement.
 In many cases, we try to fix it ourselves with stretching not realizing we can possibly make things worse.
 In a quest to end the discomfort and get back to normalcy, many will research themselves or go onto forums reading what others are saying about their experiences in the hopes of finding a “cure”.

 But, if you really want to know more about Piriformis Syndrome, you need to look at the science behind it.
 By doing this you can understand what exactly is going on with your glute pain, then you can start using the correct rehabilitation program to get you on your way to recovery.

 What are the functions of the Piriformis muscle?

 The piriformis muscle is small and very short buried deep within muscle tissue in your hips.
 The muscle is in each hip and runs from the back of your pelvis to the top of your femur.
 Because of this positioning, the piriformis muscle helps rotate your leg outward when your hip is extended, but also rotates your leg inward and into abduction when your hip is flexed.